ht44/final-project/README.md

 The design of Lion can be described as a single-page (SPA) model-view-controller (MVC) architecture.

-You have relational database PostgreSQl maintaining a copy of the input / output accounts of the BEA for speed and integrity.
+You have relational database PostgreSQl maintaining a copy of the input / output accounts of the BEA for speed and availability.

 A Python Django web server runs an application that initializes a connection to the data and exposes a REST API for its retrieval.